-Biographical/Historical Note: Painter, muralist, sculptor, wood-carver, potter, printmaker, illustrator; Mississippi.
-Attended the Pennsylvania Academy of the Fine Arts, 1923-1929.
-He lived in Ocean Springs, Miss., 1929-1939, and painted murals for the Ocean Springs School auditorium for the WPA.
-In 1940, after being hospitalized for mental illness, he moved to Oldfields, near Gautier, Miss., and returned to Ocean Springs in 1946.
-From 1947 until his death, he travelled repeatedly to Horn Island and other remote sites on the Gulf Coast to paint and write.
-In 1991, the Walter Anderson Museum of Art opened in Ocean Springs, Miss.
+Walter Inglis Anderson (1903-1965) was a painter, muralist, printmaker, and sculptor in Ocean Springs, Mississippi.
+He attended the Pennsylvania Academy of the Fine Arts in Philadelphia from 1923 to 1929.
+In the 1930s, Anderson painted murals for the Ocean Springs School auditorium for the Works Progress Administration Public Works of Art Project.
+In 1940, following hospitalization for mental illness, Anderson moved to Oldfields, near Gautier, Mississippi.
+He returned to Ocean Springs in 1946 and from 1947 until his death he traveled repeatedly to Horn Island and other remote sites on the Gulf Coast to paint and write.
+In 1991, the Walter Anderson Museum of Art opened in Ocean Springs, Mississippi.

 Material on reels 4867-4868 was lent for microfilming by the Family of Walter Anderson, 1993.
 Material on reels 4869-4872, was lent for microfilming by the Mississippi Department of Archives and History, 1993.